Encoders

 An example of something we can do with pulses is finding out the distance an encoder travels.

-If we want to make encoders return the distance they move in other units, such as inches and meters, we'll have to calculate how much a point on the edge of the wheel would move when the Spark's wheel does a full rotation.
-Then, divide it by the number of revolutions every pulse.
+If we want to make encoders return the distance they travel in other units, such as inches and meters, we'll have to calculate how much a point on the edge of the wheel would move when the Spark's wheel does a full rotation.
+Then, divide it by the number of revolutions per pulse.

 private static final double kCountsPerRevolution = 1440.0;